marialobillo/marialobillo.github.io/index.markdown

     <div class="jumbotron">
         <h1>Hello, my name is Maria ;)</h1>
         <p class="text-center">
-            I'm a Full Stack Developer with experience in Javascript and Python, React.js and Express.js with an eye on style and details.
-I love building things, here are some on my last project.
-Feel free to contact.
+            I'm a Full Stack Developer and passionate of blockchain.
+Here are some of my last projects.
         </p>
     </div>
 </div>